docsforadobe/javascript-tools-guide/7 - Intergrating External Libraries/defining-entry-points-for-direct-access.rst

 TaggedData.

 Called when your library is loaded into memory.
-Returns a string of function signatures; see "Library initialization" on page 204.
+Returns a string of function signatures; see :ref:`library-initialization`.
 ESGetVersion()
 long ESGetVersion (void );